robmoss/rusty_train/book/src/todo/implementation.md

 - This method should probably accept `(&str, usize)` tuples, rather than accepting arbitrary `Train` values (which cannot be guaranteed to match any of the game's train types).
   Alternatively, provide this information as a `BTreeMap<&str, usize>` to ensure that there are no duplicate trains.

-## Catalogue tiles by name

-Tiles should be stored in a `HashMap` or `BTreeMap`, using the tile names as keys, so that games can assemble many of their tiles by simply providing a list of tile names.

-- Provide this through a new `Catalogue` type that maps tile names to a `Tile` and an (optional) tile limit.

-- This will require cloning each `tile.name`, since we cannot use `&tile.name` as a key.

-  - We could theoretically implement `Borrow<str>` for `Tile`, similar to the `CaseInsensitiveString` [example](https://doc.rust-lang.org/std/borrow/trait.Borrow.html), but this requires `Tile` and `str` to have identical `Hash` and `Eq` implementations, which isn't sensible.

 ## Error handling

 The current implementation generally avoids returning `Result<T,E>` values and instead panics when an error is encountered.